 How to store kale chips

-Here’s what to do before you cook the chips to maximize their shelf life.
+Here are my tips on how to prep and cook kale chips to maximize their shelf life.

 Remove the stalks